MichaelPietrzak/Git-Cheat-Sheet/README.md

     <br />

 3. **Delete local branch**

+    > Make sure to switch to some other branch than the one to be deleted.

     In order to delete local branch ```feature/demo```, we have to perform command ```git branch -d feature/demo```